-Municipal water service starts with a source: a lake, a river, or an underground aquifer, all fed by precipitation.
+One of the main differences between septic tanks and sewer systems is where they start.
+Municipal sewer and water service starts with a source: a lake, a river, or an underground aquifer, all fed by precipitation.
 It then travels to a treatment plant to remove impurities and make the water safe for consumption.

 From the treatment plant, the water is pumped through a system of underground pipes.
 These are connected to your home through a water service pipe.
 The city water main is usually under the street in front of your house.
 Your service pipe runs underground, usually beneath your front yard.

 The water from your municipal system is pumped under pressure, so it can reach your home and all the fixtures in it.
 When you turn on a faucet or another water-using appliance, water travels from your service pipe and past a meter that measures how much water enters the home.
 This determines your water bill.
 Then it moves along the branching pipes in your home to the fixtures that need it.